ifcwebapp/msmecountryindicators/README.md

 The watcher will be running as long as the console is open.

 >**Note on TypeScript:** If typescript files are edited in Visual Studio there is no need in a file watcher becasue Visual Studio compiles them to JavaScript on saving.

+###Building
+The following are the command you can use for building the website:

+- `grunt` or `grunt default` - slow/complete: cleans up, compiles typescript, compiles less, copies the assets, generates html
+- `grunt quick` - quick/dirty: compiles typescript, compiles less, generate html
+- `grunt ts` - compiles typescript only
+- `grunt less` - compiles less only
+- `grunt assemble` - generates html only
+- `grunt clean` - deletes everything from the `built` folder